Tag Archives: Boracay

 Three beautiful things, Boracay edition

-So I went off to Boracay with the husband over the weekend and literally got the Boracay *fever*.
-We only had 3 days there and we packed it with so much activities that the fatigue got the best of me.
-Even worse, our flight back to Manila got delayed for 6 hours, and I came home with a high fever and a really bad cough.
+Even worse, our flight back to Manila got delayed for 6 hours and I came home with a high fever and a really bad cough.
 I haven’t fully recovered just yet.
-The last stretch of the trip was horrible, but the rest of the time was just made of awesome.
+The last stretch of the trip was horrible, but the rest of the time there was a dream!

-1. Endless, endless waters and skies.
 I could lie on my back all day just staring where the water meets the sky.
 You get that shrinking feeling inside, like the universe suddenly zooming out on you and you feel like a mere speck in this vast space, which you are, and for one moment there you feel insignificant.
 The next moment someone holds your hand and you zoom back to the shore where you lie, and you know that to that person holding your hand, you are important.
 And then you’re reminded that the Creator of all these beautiful things around you loves you even more, and He’s mindful of you in a very unique and special way.
 And joy just starts to well up inside of you and sigh, that just made me tear up writing that paragraph.

-2. David and I enjoyed eating and walking in Boracay.
 Actually, even more than island-hopping, swimming and snorkling!
 In one of our walks, we found this isaw stand somewhere in Station 1, and boy, was it the best-tasting isaw we ever had!
 (Isaw is large intestines on a stick.)
 Dare I say, even better than Mang Larry’s Isaw in UP Diliman!
 I think this was the highlight of David’s trip.

-3. So I came home sick, and I had to take another day off work, but David is doing quite an awesome job taking care of me.
+So I came home sick, and I had to take another day off work, but David is doing quite an awesome job taking care of me.
 A line from the traditional wedding vows runs through my head, “for better and for worse, in sickness and in health.”
 This past week, I learn, is what it means.